FHA vs USDA Loans

 | Geographic Restrictions | None (available nationwide) | Limited to USDA-eligible areas |

-| Income Limits for USDA or FHA loan eligibility must be carefully considered. | None | Cannot exceed 115% of the area median |
+| Income Limits | None | Cannot exceed 115% of the area median income |

-| Property Type | Primary residence only | A primary residence in an eligible area is crucial for those looking to apply for a USDA loan, whereas FHA loans offer broader options. |
+| Property Type | Primary residence only | Primary residence in an eligible area |

 | Upfront Fee | 1.75% mortgage insurance premium | 1% guarantee fee |